 WORKING TOWARDS ACCREDITATION

-Blood Transfusion Colchester Annual compliance report submitted April 2020.
-Action plan in progress
+Blood Transfusion Colchester Annual compliance report submitted April 2020 In progress

 Biochemistry Colchester: Anticipate submission of ISO 15189:2012 application Summer 2020